What Polish Should I Use for Rock Tumbling?

 We use TXP polish it in rotary tumblers and it has produced a great luster on almost every material we have tumbled.
 Our procedure is to tumble for one to three weeks in coarse (60/90) grit until the rocks have a nice rounded shape.
 We then follow with one week in medium (150/220) grit and one week in fine (500F) grit.
 We then polish for one week in TXP polish.

 We also use TXP polish in the Lot-O-Tumbler, vibratory machine and all of the Thumler's vibratory tumblers.
 Vibratory is our favorite method of polishing because it regularly produces some of the highest polishes that we have achieved.

 Our procedure is to tumble the rocks from one to three weeks with coarse (60/90) grit in a rotary tumbler.
 We then use the Lot-O-Tumbler with medium (150/220) grit for 48 hours, fine (500F) grit for 48 hours and polish with TXP for 36 to 72 hours.
 We check the rocks frequently and stop polishing as soon as we are happy with the luster.

 Cerium oxide is the second polish that was extremely popular before aluminum oxide started winning market share.
-It is a pink polish that does a great job on varieties of agate, jasper, and quartz.
+It is a pinkish-brown polish that does a great job on varieties of agate, jasper, and quartz.
 It also produces a great polish on petrified wood, coral, obsidian and man-made glasses - including goldstone.
 Many people prefer cerium for tumbling feldspar materials such as moonstone, labradorite, sunstone and amazonite.

 Since about 2008 the price of cerium oxide polish has doubled and tripled.
 Cerium is a rare earth element that is in short supply and that shortage is driving up the price of cerium oxide polish.
 Before these enormous price increases cerium was the most popular polish for rock tumbling.